Ask your MP to call on the new Home Secretary to stop denying children their right to British citizenship.

 1,000s of children born or raised here in the UK are being prevented from getting a student loan, applying for jobs or opening a bank account.

-They meet all of the Home Office's stringent criteria but cannot afford to pay thousands of pounds in fees to prove their 'British-ness'.
+They meet all of the Home Office's stringent criteria but cannot afford to pay over £1,000 in fees to prove their 'British-ness'.

-Every month, the Home Office makes a shocking **£2 mln profit** from the fees it charges children and their families: that's a £623 profit per child!
-And as today’s investigation by The Times shows, this is part of rising immigration fees across the board.
+Every month, the Home Office makes a shocking **£2m profit** from the fees it charges children and their families.
+Even though it only costs £372 to process each child citizenship application, the Home Office charge £1,012 and make a £623 profit per child!
+And as the recent investigation by The Times shows, this is part of rising immigration fees across the board.

 SIGN the letter and we will deliver it to your MP!